 The consultation period is 28 days from receipt of the application.
 At the end of the consultation period if no representations are received, the licence shall be granted the day after the end of the consultation period and will be issued within the following 28 days.

 If relevant representations are made against the application, a hearing will be held within 20 working days following the end of the consultation period, where the matter will be decided by the Licensing Sub-Committee.
 A notice will be sent within 10 working days of the decision being made.

 As part of the application process, you must advertise your premises licence notice in two ways:

 - Display a statutory notice at your premises for 28 consecutive days starting on the day after you submitted your application.
 This notice must be printed on pale blue paper, and be displayed so that it can be easily read from outside the premises at all times.

 - Publish a public notice in a locally available newspaper, on one occasion, within 10 working days of submitting your application

-Download a statutory notice template - This must be printed and displayed on pale blue paper
+Download a statutory notice template (PDF - 200KB) - This must be printed and displayed on pale blue paper